 This doesn’t happen to Kobe Bryant.
 He was supposed to be invincible.
-He was not supposed to pass away like this.
 He was supposed to grow old.
 He was supposed to watch his girls grow up.
 He was supposed to sit courtside at Gigi’s first WNBA start.

 He retired at the end of the 2015-16 NBA season after playing his entire 20-year career with the Lakers.
 Kobe was just getting started.